 Turtle Mountain Community College has an open-admission policy for most of its programs.
-However, the college does reserve the right to institute a selective admission policy in programs of study where limitations are necessary; such as in the Allied Health Programs where student numbers may be limited by Certifying Agencies, currently 12 students.
+However, the college does reserve the right to institute a selective admission policy in programs of study where limitations are necessary; such as in the Allied Health Programs where student numbers may be limited by Certifying Agencies.